Justin, CNC Machinist - Pioneer Industries

 Since then Justin has continued to grow personally and professionally.
 He also has taken his sobriety very seriously, regularly attending NA meetings and surrounding himself with friends and co-workers who are clean and sober.
 He also credits his strong Christian faith for leading him on his road to recovery.

 Pioneer promoted Justin again to a Boeing Tech Lead and over a year ago nominated Justin into the Aerospace Joint Apprenticeship Committee program.
-He is now a CNC machinist and in three more years he will be a master machinist/journeyman.
+He is now a CNC machinist and in two more years he will be a master machinist/journeyman.
 He plans to continue his education and enroll in the tool and die making program after he graduates.
 His success is our success.